GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 formats may be used by supplying read/write functions and linking these with the *GMT* libraries.
 The source file ``gmt_customio.c`` has the information that programmers will need to augment *GMT* to read custom grid files.
-See Section [sec:grdformats] for more information.
+See Section `Grid file format specifications`_ for more information.

 NetCDF files
 ~~~~~~~~~~~~